History of the Society

 The first session of The Katherine Anne Porter Society was held May 30, 1993, under the title “Katherine Anne Porter in the Modern Age.”
 Papers were presented by Janis Stout, Beth Alvarez, and Will Brantley (Middle Tennessee State University).
 Among the five seminars that closed the conference later that day was “Katherine Anne Porter’s Ship of Fools.”
 The dozen participants, who had signed up in advance, joined in a lively discussion of Katherine Anne Porter’s only long novel.

 The first officers of the Society, elected in 1995, were Darlene Harbour Unrue, President, and Janis Stout, Secretary.
 Carl Griffin was asked to chair the Katherine Anne Porter Preservation Committee, devoted to locating and safeguarding Katherine Anne Porter artifacts and memorabilia.
 In 1998, Beth Alvarez was elected president of the Society, and Janis Stout agreed to remain as secretary.
 The Coordinating Committee was renamed the Executive Committee, and Barbara Thompson Davis, trustee of the Katherine Anne Porter literary estate, joined the committee.
 In 2006, Alexandra Subramanian was elected president of the Society, and Beth Alvarez, Thomas Austenfeld, Jerry Findley, Christine Hait, and Darlene Unrue joined her as members of the Executive Committee.
 Re-elected in 2009, Alexandra Subramanian appointed Christine Grogan to the Executive Committee to join those serving since 2006.
-Christine Grogan was elected the fourth president of the Society in 2012.
-Members of the Executive Committee during her term include Beth Alvarez, Jerry Findley, Alexandra Subramanian, and Darlene Unrue.
+Christine Grogan was elected the fourth president of the Society in 2012 and served two terms.
+Members of the Executive Committee during her term include Beth Alvarez, Alice Cheylan, Jerry Findley, Jeffrey Lawrence, Alexandra Subramanian, and Darlene Unrue.
+Jerry Findley was elected president of the Society in 2019.
+Members of the Executive Committee during his tenure include Beth Alvarez, Alice Cheylan, Christine Grogan, Jeffrey Lawrence, and Darlene Unrue.

 Since its founding The Katherine Anne Porter Society whenever possible has participated in symposia such as that on American Women Writers in San Antonio in 1993 and other literary conferences such as those of the Western American Literature Association and The Society for the Study of Southern Literature.
 The Katherine Anne Porter Society has established strong ties with the University of Maryland, which is home to the Katherine Anne Porter Room as well as her personal papers, library, and personal possessions.
 It also has ties to Texas State University, in San Marcos, which has Porter holdings among its Southwestern Writers Collection and oversees the Katherine Anne Porter Literary Center, which comprises the Porter’s childhood home at 508 Center Street in Kyle, Texas, and an adjacent seminar building.
 The house is both a museum and a home for a writer-in-residence, and the seminar building, which houses archives and a small library, is used for classes, readings, lectures, book signings, and other public events.

 At the time the Society was founded, the Newsletter of The Katherine Anne Porter Society was also established.
 Darlene Unrue was the first editor, and Beth Alvarez assumed the editorship in 1996.
 Regular features of the copyrighted Newsletter included summaries, minutes, and financial reports from the Society’s ALA sessions and business meetings; accounts of Katherine Anne Porter activities at the University of Maryland Libraries; photographs reproduced from the Porter archive at Maryland; biographical articles by persons who knew Porter; brief critical articles on Porter’s work; announcements of conferences and literary prizes; miscellaneous articles of interest of KAP Society members; and a “year’s work” bibliography of published works, theses, and dissertations relevant to Porter’s life and work.
-The newsletter was regularly published from May 1994 to July 2008 and resumed publication with Volume 15 in October 2014.
+The newsletter was regularly published from May 1994 to July 2008 and resumed as an online publication with Volume 15 in October 2014.
+Christine Grogan served as editor of the newsletter from 2014 to 2019.
+Amber Kohl became editor in 2020.
 Issues of the newsletter are available online.